10DLC Registration for Multi-Entity Accounts

 After completing your brand registration, all texting on your account will be associated with that brand identity and the information you entered when registering, including your Employer Identification Number.

-PACs, political campaigns, and parties are required to take the additional step of registering with Campaign Verify using an FEC ID or a URL of your filing at the state or local level.
+PACs, political campaigns, parties, and all entities registered as a 527 organization are required to take the additional step of registering with Campaign Verify.
+You can register using an FEC ID or a URL of your filing at the state or local level.
 This is done to confirm that the texting coming from your account is genuinely from your organization.
 While this adds protection against spoofing, it also means that each ThruText account can only send texts for one PAC, political campaign, or party.